Minnesota Travel Guide

 Here are the top 16 best vacation destinations in Minnesota: 1.
 GRAND MARAIS.
 Situated on Lake Superior, Grand Marais offers picturesque scenery and plenty of fun to be had.
 Grand Portage State Forest, Sivertson Gallery, the Chik-Wauk Museum and Nature Center, and Pincushion Mountain Trail System are all located in Grand Marais.
 2.

-Minnesota.
-Planning a trip to Minnesota?
-Don't miss all our Minnesota travel guides: Is Minneapolis Safe?
-(Honest Advice From a Local) Don't go to Minnesota without reading our honest guides by locals.
+Level Up Your Travel Skills With Our Newsletter.
+We send expert travel tips & guides that save you money, stress & FOMO: Unsubscribe anytime.
+We respect privacy.
+Don't go to Minnesota without reading our honest guides by locals.
 Learn what to do, the best places to visit, and insider tips for visiting Minnesota!